alanjameschapman/alanjameschapman/README.md

 # Welcome to my GitHub Profile 👋

-I'm Alan Chapman, a Full Stack Software Developer with Predictive Analytics specialisation.
+I'm Alan, a Full Stack Software Developer with Predictive Analytics specialisation.
 I harness my skills and experiences to create software which adds real value to a wide range of industries: Engineering, education, businesses and beyond.

 ## Project Portfolio